sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 $$
 Thus, there are 210 possible ways of obtaining four heads in a series of 10 coin flips, with each way having a probability of $(0.5)^{10}$ of occurring.
 Altogether, four heads have a probability of .205 of occurring given a probability of heads of .50 and 10 coin flips.

 In order to calculate the probability of obtaining each possible number of heads in a series of 10 coin flips, the binomial function (Equation \ref{eq:prob-mass-function}) can be computed for each number of heads, $h$.
 The resulting probabilities of obtaining each number of heads can then be plotted to produce a *probability mass function*: A distribution that gives the probability of obtaining each possible value of a discrete random variable[^1] (see Figure \ref{fig:prob-mass-binom}).
-Importantly, probability mass functions have two conditions: 1) the probability of obtaining each value is non-negative and 2) the sum of all probabilities is one The R code block below (lines <a href="#1">1--68</a>) produces a probability mass function for the current binomial example.
+Importantly, probability mass functions have two conditions: 1) the probability of obtaining each value is non-negative and 2) the sum of all probabilities is one.
+The R code block below (see lines <a href="#1">1--65</a>) produces a probability mass function for the current binomial example.

 [^1]: Discrete variables have a countable number of discrete values.
 In the current example with ten coin flips ($n = 10$), the number of heads is a discrete variable because the number of heads, $h$, has a countable number of outcomes, $h \in \\{0, 1, 2, ..., n\\}$.